Experience and Background

 M.F.A. in Dance with focus in Dance Pedagogy, Texas Woman’s University

 These degree programs and additional professional development have provided Megan with specialized movement training in contemporary release-based techniques, contact improvisation, spontaneous composition, and safe movement patterning (from a variety of somatic movement techniques), as well as auxiliary training in West African forms, raqs al sharki (traditional belly dance), ballet, and dance pedagogy for online and in-person formats.

-Her graduate teaching research focused on dance pedagogy, including online dance theory curriculum development and in-studio dance techniques for a variety of experience levels.
-Her artistic research fused theater- and movement-based group improvisation methods with audience engagement research and culminated in her professional paper titled, “Strategies for Welcoming Non-Dancer Audiences into Concert Performance.”
+Her graduate research focused on dance pedagogy, including online dance theory curriculum development and in-studio dance techniques for a variety of experience levels.
+Her artistic research fused theater- and movement-inspired group improvisation methods with audience engagement research and culminated in her professional paper titled, “Strategies for Welcoming Non-Dancer Audiences into Concert Performance.”

 Previous teaching appointments include positions working with students of all ages and experience levels at the following institutions: